HSA vs HRA: Main Differences and Which Is Right for You

 • People age 55 and over can contribute an additional $1,000 annually

-Unlike a flexible spending account (FSA), which also allows you to set aside a certain amount of money pretax for medical costs, the money in the HSA isn’t a “use it or lose it” proposition.
+Unlike a flexible spending account (FSA), which also allows you to set aside a certain amount of money pretax for medical costs, the money in the HSA isn’t a use-it-or-lose-it proposition.
 The funds roll over every year, so there’s no rush to spend the money.
-In addition, you can take HSA with you should you leave your job.
+In addition, you can take an HSA with you should you leave your job.

 You can use your HSA to directly pay for qualified medical expenses (typically using a debit card or via online payment), or you can collect receipts and reimburse yourself later.
-Any expense that is considered a deductible medical expense by the IRS qualifies.
-This includes doctor visits, prescription medications, dental and orthodontic treatments, lab tests, surgeries, hospital stays, hearing aids, and eyeglasses.
+Any expense that the IRS considers a deductible medical expense qualifies.
+These include doctor visits, prescription medications, dental and orthodontic treatments, lab tests, surgeries, hospital stays, hearing aids, and eyeglasses.

-While an HSA is designed to cover immediate healthcare costs, many HSA providers allow you to invest a portion of your HSA funds in various investment vehicles, such as mutual funds, stocks, bonds, and exchange-traded funds (ETFs).
+While the purpose of an HSA is to cover immediate health care costs, many HSA providers allow you to invest a portion of your HSA funds in various investment vehicles, such as mutual funds, stocks, bonds, and exchange-traded funds.
 These investments grow tax-free.
 You can access unused HSA funds during retirement for nonmedical expenses, but you will pay taxes on the funds.

 Pros of an HSA

-• Lowers your taxable income: Contributions are made with pretax dollars, often through payroll deductions by your employer.
+• Lowers your taxable income: Your employer makes your contributions on your behalf with pretax dollars, often through payroll deductions.
 That means the money is not included in your gross income and is not subject to federal (and in most cases, state) income taxes.

 • Tax-free withdrawals: Withdrawals from your HSA are not subject to federal (and in most cases, state) taxes if you use them for qualified medical expenses.

-• Lower premiums: To qualify for an HSA, you must be enrolled in a HDHP, which means your monthly payments are likely lower than other types of health insurance plans.
+• Lower premiums: To qualify for an HSA, you must have an HDHP, which means your monthly payments are likely lower than those of other types of health insurance plans.

-• Annual rollover: HSAs aren’t “use it or lose it.”
+• Annual rollover: HSAs aren’t use-it-or-lose-it accounts.
 You keep your money even if you don’t spend it in the year you contributed it.

-• Money can be invested and grow tax-free: Once you reach a required minimum balance (which can range from $500 and $3,000), you can choose to invest your HSA dollars.
+• Money can be invested and grow tax-free: Once you reach a required minimum balance (which can range from $500 to $3,000), you can choose to invest your HSA dollars.

-• You own the account: The money in an HSA is yours; you don’t forfeit it if you change jobs or are let go.
+• You own the account: The money in an HSA is yours.
+If your employer lets you go or you change jobs, you don’t forfeit it.

 Cons of an HSA

-• Only allowed with a high-deductible health plan: If you don’t enroll in an HDHP, you can’t open an HSA.
+• Only allowed with an HDHP: If you don’t enroll in an HDHP, you can’t open an HSA.

 • May come with fees: Some HSAs charge maintenance fees, investment fees, paper statement fees, and per-transaction charges.
 It’s a good idea to ask for a complete schedule of fees before you choose an HSA.

-• Penalties for nonqualified expenses: If you withdraw money from your HSA to pay for anything other than qualified medical expenses before you turn 65, the withdrawal will be subject to taxes and a 20% penalty.
+• Penalties for nonqualified expenses: If you withdraw money from your HSA to pay for anything other than qualified medical expenses before you turn 65, you must pay taxes and a 20% penalty.

-• Limited investment options: You may have a limited choice of investment options within your HSA, which limits the potential returns you can earn.
+• Limited investment options: You may have a limited choice of investment options within your HSA, which restricts the potential returns you can earn.

 • Investments can lose money: Any investments you make with HSA funds could cause your balance to fall if the market drops.